Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 - Locomotor disability:

-Individuals who suffer from disability in their legs fall under Section 80U.
+Individuals who have a disability in their legs fall under Section 80U.
 Disabilities regarding bones, muscles and joints also fall under this category.

 - Mental retardation:

 Individuals with limited or incomplete mental development fall under this disability category.
-This is an intellectual functioning disorder wherein the disabled individual cannot perform daily activities on his own and needs assistance.
-So, all individuals suffering from this ailment can surely claim a tax exemption under Section 80U.
+This is an intellectual functioning disorder wherein the disabled individual cannot perform daily activities independently and needs assistance.
+So, all individuals suffering from this ailment can claim a tax exemption under Section 80U.

 - Cerebral palsy: